rchockxm/js-orgChart/README.markdown

 <h2><a name="about" class="anchor" href="#about"><span class="mini-icon mini-icon-link"></span></a>CHANGELOG</h2>

 <h4>1.06</h4>
--Added DepthOnProcess for OrgChart to set event.
+- Added DepthOnProcess for OrgChart to set event.

 <h4>1.04</h4>
 - Added NodeOnMouseMove, NodeOnMouseOver, NodeOnMouseOut for OrgChart to set node mouse event.